 Now despite this huge cost of maintaining delivery vehicles and drivers, the new delivery players attain EBITDA margin of more than 30 percent.
 The players consist of brands operating worldwide such as Foodora and Deliveroo, which continue to capture new regions.
 It is expected that the addressable market for this very kind of delivery model is going to exceed €20 billion by the year 2025.

 Well, the main aim of these startups is to making healthy food available to people in no time (so to meet the pace of today’s fast-paced world).
 Here, there are no-third-parties involved, as they are having their own chefs preparing food in-house.
 There are hired in-staff courier boys so that meals are timely delivered to customers.

-To understand the functioning of this model, we have Munchery, the prominent full-stack delivery solution in US, as example, where you can order a meal by looking at daily menu, and then they will deliver it within an hour-long delivery window.
-The orders for next day can also be scheduled, if someone wants to plan that ahead.
+To understand the functioning of this model, we have Munchery, the prominent full-stack delivery solution in the US, as for an example, where you can order a meal by looking at the daily menu, and then they will deliver it within an hour-long delivery window.
+The orders for the next day can also be scheduled, if someone wants to plan that ahead.

 Full-service delivery vs. Aggregators vs. New Delivery

 Without any doubt, a full-service food delivery model is where you have a great level of control over customer experience.
 Like, you can manage everything, starting from the food that is being served to them, ensuring it is fresh and delicious, and also the orders are timely delivered.
 After all, you are certain to benefit from having your own chefs & delivery people.
 When combined this with ratings & ratings, you have great potential to enhance your services all the more.

 But there are downsides as well to this model, as to begin with, it would require ample funding, initially at least.
 Like how else can you manage salaries to so many employees as well as numerous equipment?
 Then the insurances and certifications needed for your business to comply with laws & sanitary standards further add to the load.